 A rubber tree plant is also known as a Ficus elastica.
 These large trees can grow up to 50 feet tall.
-When learning how to care for a rubber tree plant, there are a few key things to remember.
-Rubber plant care isn’t as difficult as one might think.
+When learning how to care for a rubber tree plant, there are a few key things to remember, but rubber plant care isn’t as difficult as one might think.

 Starting with a young rubber tree houseplant will allow it to adapt to being an indoor plant better than starting with a more mature plant.

 Proper Light and Water for a Rubber Tree Plant